Restriction on minimum degree in the contractible sets problem

-For every forbidden vertex we take the shortest path from forbidden vertex to the set of non-forbidden vertices in $W$ (if it is not the only path, we take one of them).
-For every such path we take a neighbour of the forbidden endpoint (the second vertex of the path), let $P$ be the union of these vertices.
-Clearly, $|P|$ is at most the number of forbidden vertices.
+For each forbidden vertex, we take a shortest path from this forbidden vertex to the set of vertices in $W$ which are not forbidden (choosing arbitrarily if several such paths exist).
+For every such path, we take a neighbour of the forbidden endpoint (the second vertex of the path); let $P$ be the union of these vertices.
+Observe that $|P|$ is at most the number of forbidden vertices.
 Recall that there are more candidates on $x$ than forbidden vertices.
-Consequently, there exists $x \notin P$ such that $xv_{3} \in E(G)$, $xv_{4} \in E(G)$, we fix this $x$.
-Note that this $x$ is suitable.
-Indeed, assume the converse.
-Then there is a connected component in $G(W \setminus \{x\})$ consisting only of forbidden vertices.
+Consequently, there exists $x \notin P$ such that $xv_{3} \in E(G)$ and $xv_{4} \in E(G)$; we fix this $x$.
+Note that $x$ is suitable.
+Indeed, assume for the sake of contradiction that there exists a connected component in $G(W \setminus \{x\})$ consisting only of forbidden vertices.
 Since $G(W)$ is connected, $x$ has at least one neighbour in this component.
-For this neighbour $x$ should be the second vertex of the aforementioned path, and hence $x \in P$, a contradiction.
+For this neighbour, $x$ must be the second vertex of the path mentioned above, and hence $x \in P$, a contradiction. \end{proof}